 To that end, here are six strategies for businesses looking to go green:

-- Change default print settings – Simply printing double-sided in draft mode saves a lot of ink and paper.
-If your office wastes a lot of paper printing unneeded text and graphics off the web, there’s software that can take care of that, too.
+- Change default print settings -- Simply ink and paper.
+If your office wastes a lot of paper printing unneeded text and graphics off the web, there's software that can take care of that, too.